Are you wondering why your aircon leaks water?

 There is a drain line that allows water that has accumulated to flow from the area without dripping into the home.

-If you look into the condenser unit and the drip pan is full of water and overflowing, this is likely the problem.
+If you look into the condenser unit and the drain pan is full of water and overflowing, this is likely the problem.
 If you see any rust in the area, it is potentially a very serious problem.
 You need to unclog the drain to allow the water to flow away from the area.

 A number of methods are available to unclog the drain, including blowing it out with compressed air.
 Since this is such a serious issue, however, it is a better idea for you to contact a professional and have them correct the issue for you.